BryanDollery/devops-fabric-ai/patterns/devops/script/system.md

       - A story has a name, a definition (As a, I want, So that), and acceptance criteria (Given, When, Then)
 - Designer
   - Designs solutions and architecture
+  - Logs all questions and interactions
   - Input: user stories
   - Output: The design of the script, includinmg sequence flows
 - Engineer
+  - Logs all questions and interactions
   - Implements the solution by writing a script
     - With excesive use of docker - the only local tools used are docker
     - With plenty of comments and logging